instill-ai/component/.github/CONTRIBUTING.md

  1. explain how we import the connectors or operators like [here](https://github.com/instill-ai/connector/blob/main/pkg/main.go)
  2. Add a step by step example to implement a new connector or operator.
 -->

+#### Sane version control

+The version of a component is useful to track its evolution and to set expectations about its stability.
+When the interface or the behaviour of a component changes, its version should change following the Semantic Versioning guidelines.
+- Patch versions are intended for bug fixes.
+- Minor versions are intended for backwards-compatible changes, e.g., a new task or a new input field with a default value.
+- Major versions are intended for backwards-incompatible changes.
+  At this point, since there might be pipelines using the previous version, a new package MUST be created.
+  E.g., `operator/pkg/json/v0` -> `operator/pkg/json/v1`.

+It is recommended to start at `v0.1.0-alpha`.
+A major version 0 and an alpha pre-release stage are intended for rapid development.
+The `release_stage` property in `definitions.json` should be aligned with the version:
+  - A component skeleton (with only the minimal configuration files and a dummy implementation of the interfaces) may use the Coming Soon or Open For Contribution stages in order to communicate publicly about upcoming components.
+    The major and minor versions in this case MUST be 0.
+  - Alpha pre-releases are used in initial implementations, intended to gather feedback and issues from early adopters.
+    Breaking changes are acceptable at this stage.
+  - Beta pre-releases are intended for stable components that don't expect breaking changes.
+  - General availability indicates production readiness.
+    A broad adoption of the beta version in production indicates the transition to GA is ready.

 #### Repositories